7 Royal Icing Mistakes and How To Fix Them

 royal icing writing consistency

 Lettering is also very hard.
-Practice makes perfect when it comes to royal icing.
-The royal icing troubleshooting for this one is that…you have to practice.
+Practice makes perfect when it comes to royal icing (the image above is my earlier tries at writing)

 There are different techniques for lettering.
-You can lightly draw on the cookie with an edible pen to outline where to place letters.
+You can lightly draw on the cookie with an edible pen to outline where to place letters which will help you get used to how much pressure you need for letters.

 When adding letters, you will also need to understand how to “push” the right amount of icing out of a piping bag.
 I recommend printing out a cursive workbook sheet.
 Place this under parchment paper and practice piping the words.